WordPress Maintenance Cost: How much You Should Pay

 If you’re running a small business website with the necessary in-house staff or have the proper knowledge and experience, handling WordPress maintenance in-house is probably doable.

-- Not maintaining your website is a costly risk as 60% of small and medium businesses that suffer a hacking incident or a data loss close the shop in the next six months, according to statistics.
+- Not maintaining your website is a costly risk, as according to statistics, 60% of small and medium businesses that suffer a hacking incident or a data loss close the shop in the next six months.

 - A not maintained WordPress website can hurt your online performance, jeopardize your digital marketing (SEO, Social, PPC) efforts and put customers at risk.